Zzoe00Y/YESlingo/README.md

 ## Project Description

-YESlingo is a Translator Application platform that provides users with translation capabilities across various mediums.
+YESlingo is a translator application platform that provides users with translation capabilities across various mediums.
 It supports:
 * **Text Translation**: Allows users to translate text into a specified language.
 * **Image Translation**: Enables users to upload images, extract text, and translate them (such as reading signs, menus, and documents).
 * **Speech Translation**: Uses voice input to recognize and translate spoken language.